angry-bender/forensicssetup/README.md

 ## Pre-requisites

-64 Bit Windows 10 1904 or above setup as default.
+64 Bit Windows 10 1904 or above setup as default with username `user` so profiles direct to `C:\users\user` (Failure to do so results in shortcuts and nimiplaces not mapping correctly)

 ## Usage